 Use of the PCs is free for the first hour for Bucks library card holders, thereafter the charge is 50p per half hour.
 Children must be library members and have parental permission.
 For visitors and non-members the charge is 50p per half hour.
 The print charge is 30p per page.

 The library is a Wi-Fi hotspot.
 You can connect your Wi-Fi enabled device (smartphone, laptop, tablet etc.) to the internet at the library.
 The service is free.

 E-databases available only in the library include Ancestry.com, the business information reference (COBRA), a directory of medical consultants and a database of academic research papers.

 There is Bounce and Rhyme for under 5 year olds, held in the library at 10.30 am each Friday.
 A Knit and Natter group is held in the library at 2pm each Monday.
 There is a monthly book group meeting in the library.
 This and other library events are advertised on the library notice board and via the village e-mail newsletter.

 We hold a great deal of information on the village and the immediate local area, together with some information on other parts of Buckinghamshire and London.
 Our aim is to be the main information provider for both local people and visitors.

 Become a Friend of the Library

 We receive some support from Buckinghamshire Council.
 However the library does require village support.
 Your financial support will help ensure that we are able to provide the best possible stock selection for both adults and children.
 Your support will also help fund library improvements.
 We want the library to be first class asset for the village.
-You can become a Friend of the Library for an annual subscription of £10.
-Subscription Forms are available here, or in the library.
+You can become a Friend of the Library for an annual donation of £10.
+Donation Forms are available here and in the library.